 The University recognizes the integral role that student societies play in the organization of student activities, the development of campus life, and the overall quality of student experience at the University.
-This memo to student societies includes:

-- a) a reminder of an important deadline for student society appointments under the Policy on Open, Accessible and Democratic Autonomous Student Organizations; and - b) resources and suggestions for student societies that may be contemplating constitutional revisions.
+As such, it is important that student societies read the Policy for Compulsory Non-Academic Incidental Fees, the Policy on Open, Accessible and Democratic Autonomous Students Organizations, and the Handbook for Student Societies, and understand their responsibilities, as outlined by those documents.
+Two of those responsibilities include: